A Flexible MODX Editor

 - Using TinyMCE (or any RTE) on the front-end presents its own set of Fresh Hell issues, largely due to security and permissions hurdles.

 Of course, TinyMCE isn’t the only option for MODX.

-Fortunately some developers stepped-up to offer other RTE options:
+Fortunately some developers have stepped-up to offer other RTE options:

 - Redactor by modmore (commercial).

 - TinyMCE Rich Text Editor by theboxer (free).

 All are far superior to the (old) TinyMCE plugin, the latter finally bringing the much-improved TinyMCE 4 to MODX.
 But they still share a common problem: They must be integrated into the core framework.
 Nor can they be used on the front-end without Herculean effort, assuming they can be made to work at all.
 The MODX/RTE user-experience, while much-improved, is still far from where it should be.